Moran steps down after Kilcoo triumph

 After losing the 2020 final against Corofin, Jerome Johnston's last-gasp goal earned the Down champions a dramatic decider win over Kilmacud.

-Moran, 69, has seemingly decided that having attained club football's Holy Grail, now is the time to step down.
+Moran, 69, has seemingly decided that having attained club football's Holy Grail, now is the time to step away.

 "We will always be indebted to Mickey," said club secretary Seamus O'Hanlon.